venkataManikanta07/learnings/README.md

 - DataComponent: Had individual component data.
     - used the LIFTING STATE UP. (sent data from child to parent)
 - Crud operations with Json Fake api.

+# CRUD APPLICATION WITH JSON SERVER.
+- setup routing with component pages
+- host the json data to the server
+        . json-server --watch jsonFileName
+- integrate with the tailwind